 These include not only the pastries and baking goods, but also sodas, juices, sauces, yogurts, and dairy products, meat products, and all kinds of semi-finished products.
 In addition to the psychological work on oneself and the ability to properly control your stress and rest, you can successfully fight your sweets cravings will the help of the following tips.

 Add more protein sources to your diet – it’s satiating power and the slow digestion will help to control your hunger and decrease the desire to grab something sweet between the meals.

-- The best to eat are organic farm meat and poultry (meats that are grown in a free environment and not stuffed with hormones) and fish caught in natural eco-friendly waters.
+The best to eat is organic farm meat and poultry (meats that are grown in a free environment and not stuffed with hormones) and fish caught in natural eco-friendly waters.
 Do not forget about vegetable proteins – beans and nuts are non-toxic, easy to digest resources.

-- Consult your doctor about you vitamin B intake – vitamin B helps the nervous system qualitatively resist the daily stress of the city life.
+Consult your doctor about your vitamin B intake – vitamin B helps the nervous system qualitatively resist the daily stress of city life.
 Mainly the stress often triggers cravings for sweets, because it helps the inadequate production of cortisol hormone, which is responsible for fat reserves, and cravings for unhealthy foods.

 Sugar substitutes will not help with the sweets addiction – studies have shown that they are opposite and increase the desire to reach out for a sweet delight.